cfech/helm/README.md

 ## 36 Chart YAML Part 2 ##
-- can provide an icon iwth a jpg or url, tool like rancher will use this when rendering your app
+- can provide an icon with a jpg or url, tool like rancher will use this when rendering your app

 - keywords: words that match your project, in the form of yaml list